 So the hypotenuse is 1010.
 That answer makes sense because the hypotenuse should be longer than either leg.

-Common mistakes with a2+b2=c2a^2 + b^2 = c^2
+Calculation traps with a2+b2=c2a^2 + b^2 = c^2

-Another mistake is putting the wrong side in place of cc.
+Another is putting the wrong side in place of cc.
 The hypotenuse is always opposite the right angle, and it is always the longest side.

 Students also sometimes stop too early.
 If you get c2=100c^2 = 100, the side length is c=10c = 10, not 100100.
+Take the square root before reporting the answer.

-Some students also mix up a2+b2=c2a^2 + b^2 = c^2 with (a+b)2=c2(a+b)^2 = c^2.
+A final trap is mixing up a2+b2=c2a^2 + b^2 = c^2 with (a+b)2=c2(a+b)^2 = c^2.
 Those are not the same expression.

 When to use the Pythagorean theorem